 In collaboration with the Faculty Senate, evaluate and make recommendations for changes to the University Benefits Committee, which is chartered jointly by the Employee Assembly and the Faculty Senate.

-The Associate Vice President for Human Resources or a delegate shall be invited to serve as a non-voting member of the committee.
+The Vice President and Chief Human Resources OfficerAssociate Vice President for Human Resources or a delegate shall be invited to serve as an ex-officio non-voting member of the committee.
 The committee may propose, review, and amend resolutions as it deems appropriate.
 The committee must approve resolutions referred for its consideration before they can be advanced to the Assembly for debate and for a vote.
 The committee will appoint members, as needed, to serve on the University Benefits Committee.

-Article IV: Programs Administered by the Employee Assembly

-Section 4.1: Cornellians Aiding and Responding to Emergencies Grant Fund

-The Assembly establishes the Cornellians Aiding and Responding to Emergencies (CARE) grant fund to support and assist employees and faculty experiencing financial hardship from non-medical catastrophic events beyond their control.
+Employee Assembly’s Priority Poll Committee

+By delegation from the Assembly, the committee will:

+In collaboration with the Office of Human Resources, the Committee shall design and administer a comprehensive survey intended to inform and strengthen the work of the Assembly.
+The survey shall be structured to identify pain points, trends, and patterns across staff communities.
+The Committee shall coordinate distribution with consideration of other surveys administered to the staff population to avoid duplication and survey fatigue.
+The survey shall be conducted on a regular basis, and no less frequently than every other year.

+The Committee shall analyze survey findings and translate the results into clear, actionable recommendations for the Assembly and its standing committees.
+The Committee shall uphold principles of accountability and transparency in its review and response to the findings.
+A summary report of the results and recommended actions shall be presented at a regularly scheduled public meeting of the Assembly.

+In addition to compiling and analyzing survey data, the Committee shall produce a formal report identifying priority areas for improvement.
+Subsequent annual reporting shall include a documented update outlining actions taken in response to prior survey findings, thereby ensuring continuity, transparency, and sustained accountability over time.

+The Committee shall be chaired by any voting-eligible Employee Assembly Member.
+A representative of Cornell’s Human Resources team will be invited to serve on this committee.
+The committee may propose, review, and amend resolutions as it deems appropriate.
+The committee must approve resolutions referred to for its consideration before they can be advanced to the Assembly for debate and for a vote.

-Article V: Suspension of the Bylaws
+Article IV: Suspension of the Bylaws

 A seated voting member of the Assembly may make a motion to suspend an Article of these Bylaws for a specified duration of a meeting.